Drains Cleared

 How often do I need a CCTV drain survey in Woodhouse?

 For older Woodhouse properties, every 5–10 years is wise.
-Yorkshire Water's soft water accelerates corrosion, so early warning of pinhole leaks or joint failure prevents expensive emergencies.
+Yorkshire Water's variable-hardness water accelerates corrosion, so early warning of pinhole leaks or joint failure prevents expensive emergencies.
 Commercial premises in Woodhouse (restaurants, laundries) should survey annually.

 How much does a CCTV drain survey cost?